flipdishbytes/api-client-javascript/docs/MenuOptionSetItemsApi.md

 var menuItemOptionSetItem = new Flipdish.MenuItemOptionSetItemBase(); // MenuItemOptionSetItemBase | Option set item (delta)

+var opts = {
-var undoAfter = 1.2; // Number | An optional time period, in hours, after which the hide-section operaton will be undone.
+  'undoAfter': 1.2 // Number | An optional time period, in hours, after which the hide-section operaton will be undone.
+};

 var callback = function(error, data, response) {
   if (error) {